How We're Handling COVID-19:

-The multifaceted program draws its inspiration from Wright’s vision for Taliesin which is located within the Driftless region of Southwest Wisconsin.
-We believe that an integral a healthy food system is rooted in great cooperation between people, their community, and their environment.
+The multifaceted program draws its inspiration from Frank Lloyd Wright’s vision for Taliesin as a living laboratory where culture, architecture, agriculture, and the natural environment converge around the desire to explore everyday life.
+We believe that an integral healthy food system is rooted in great cooperation between people, their community, and their environment.

-The Riverview Terrace Cafe is the home for the Food Artisan Program at Taliesin and laboratory for local integrated food service.
+The Riverview Terrace Cafe is the home for the FAIP and laboratory for local integrated foodservice.

-Frank Lloyd Wright’s “Riverview Terrace” was Wright’s only exclusive restaurant design.
+Wright’s “Riverview Terrace” was his exclusive restaurant design.
 It was intended for travelers and locals alike, and to be the gateway to Taliesin.
 We serve local and seasonal cuisine, some of which is grown right here on the Taliesin estate.
-The cafe is part of the Frank Lloyd Wright Visitor Center, which welcomes more than 25,000 annual visitors to Taliesin between April and November.
+The cafe is part of the Frank Lloyd Wright Visitor Center, which welcomes more than 27,000 annual visitors between April and November.

-FAIP participants will experience the “Taliesin Way of Life” within the greater community of architects, organic farmers, students, local artists, chefs, and educators.
+FAIP participants will experience the “Taliesin Way of Life” within the greater community of creatives and artisans of the Driftless Region.

 FAIP is centered on work-study employment in the Riverview Terrace Cafe, located at the Frank Lloyd Wright Visitor Center.
-Participants experience daily practice in preparing seasonally inspired, regionally reliant meals for the cafe, relying on ingredients primarily sourced from the Taliesin farm and surrounding Driftless region.
+Participants experience daily practice in preparing seasonally inspired, regionally reliant meals for the cafe.

 A 27-week immersive program from late April through October 31, inviting the participant to join the journey throughout the entire seasonal cycle from exploring mindfulness about food, planting and cultivating the crops and gardens, bringing it into the kitchen to create delicious food, and presenting and sharing it with guests.
 Participants will be immersed in and experience the community life in and around Taliesin